yoramterleth/subG_melt/README.md

 * INIT_parameters should be used for user input and run choices.
 * The sat_vel_all.mat file contains surface velocity records for Sit Kusa.
 Another option is to use synthetic velocities by turning "real_velocities" off in the parameter file.
+* The sat_vel_all.mat file contains elevation data for the northern tributary of Sit Kusa.
+The data is cropped from ArcticDEM.
 * subGmelt_main runs the model.
 * FIGURE_distributed returns 2D plots of the model output.
 Users can choose to show average sliding velocity, average basal shear stress, or basal melt summed over the run period.
 * FIGURE_time returns a time series of the model output.
 Users can choose to show average sliding velocity, average basal shear stress, or basal melt.